AbdullahO/tspdb/README.md

 Supported for Python 3.5+.

-# Installation
+# Installation (Mac OS)

-## Prerequisite (start from here, the later stages assume that you downloaded postgres this way):
+## Prerequisites (start from here, the later stages assume that you downloaded postgres this way):

 1- Install postgreSQL 11.5 from here: https://www.enterprisedb.com/thank-you-downloading-postgresql?anid=1256715